-POST RACE BREAKFAST: 8:00AM to 10:00AM, Thursday, July 14, 2005, Seasons Restaurant, 206 South Main Street, Lone Pine, CA. This will be an informal gettogether, planned to provide one last opportunity for Badwater runners and crews to get together and share stories.
-Juice, coffee, eggs, muffins, yogurt, and the like will be provided.
+POST RACE BREAKFAST: 8:00AM to 10:00AM, Thursday, July 27, 2006, Seasons Restaurant, 206 South Main Street, Lone Pine, CA. This will be an informal gettogether, planned to provide one last opportunity for Badwater runners and crew to get together and share stories.
+Juice, coffee, muffins, yogurt, and the like will be provided.
 Room for 75 people total!
 First come, first served.
 No charge.

 AWARDS: All racers who begin the event will receive up to five Kiehl's Badwater Ultramarathon race t-shirts, a hat, a Race Magazine, and a goodie bag.
 All racers who officially complete the event within 60 hours will receive a commemorative certificate, a finisher's medal, and a finisher's t-shirt.
 All racers who officially complete the course within 48 hours will also receive a commemorative Badwater Ultramarathon buckle.
+(Certificates will be sent in the mail after the race.
+Everything else will be awarded in Lone Pine.)